nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 Part of the material below was delivered in Oct 2020 for [LTCC](http://www.ltcc.ac.uk/).
 Here is the official link of the course: http://www.ltcc.ac.uk/courses/advanced-computational-methods-in-statistics/

+The lecture notes can be found [here](advanced_simulation_notes_ltcc.pdf) and the Matlab code used in the examples is provided above.

 Immediately below you can find the course outline together the with links to slides and video-lectures.
 I have listed all the video lectures in this [playlist](https://www.youtube.com/playlist?list=PLnLW5bw8rfk3Tt4K8YrH7tPyLH9XKzGo2).
 At the bottom of this page you can find more details on assessment, reading list, prerequisites, format etc.

 # Introduction